 Insurance adjusters often blame accidents on road conditions, weather, or mechanical issues.
 This is a common tactic when dealing with insurers after a Scranton car crash.
 We conduct thorough investigations to demonstrate that distraction was the primary cause.

-Why Choose Munley Law for Distracted Driving Cases
+Why Choose Munley Law for Distracted Driving Cases?

 Distracted driving cases require attorneys who understand modern technology and know how to obtain and analyze digital evidence.
 We have the experience and resources needed to prove these complex cases.

 We work with digital forensics experts who can obtain phone records, analyze social media activity, and examine vehicle technology to prove distracted driving.
 We’ve successfully handled numerous distracted driving cases and recovered significant compensation for our clients throughout Scranton and Pennsylvania.
+With numerous awards from leading organizations, including Best Lawyers, Super Lawyers, the Irish Legal 100, and the American Association for Justice, our attorneys are well recognized for the experience and skill they bring to every case.

 Frequently Asked Questions about Distracted Driving in Scranton